Search

 Wave action La Jolla, California (credit: Wikicommons)

-Like any wise mariner, we should be paying more attention to rising tides.
-The Jet Propulsion Lab in California has been using radar and other satellite data to monitor the oceans and sea levels over the past 30 years.
-The news is not good.
+Like any wise mariner, we should be pay more attention to the tides, particularly when they are rising.
+The Jet Propulsion Lab (JPL) at CalTech has been using radar and other remote sensing data to monitor the oceans and rising sea levels for multiple decades.
+The news from JPL is not good.

-According to JPL, the oceans absorb more than 90 percent of the excess heat from our warming atmosphere.
-This heat increases water volume, melts polar ice sheets and glaciers on Greenland and Antarctica, that has resulted in rising sea levels around the world.
-Sea level has increased 3.2mm/year each year since 1993 and combined in a graph by the Lab.
+According to the Lab, the oceans have been absorbing approximately 90% of the excess heat generated by the carbon dioxide (CO2) that is warming the Earth's atmosphere.
+This heat increases water volume; increases the strength of storms; melts polar ice and glaciers on Greenland and Antarctica; and has resulted in rising sea levels around the world.
+In the past 30 years, sea level has increased at the rate of 3.2mm/year since 1993.
+JPL graphed this 3-decade long growth.

-The old adage of 'rising tides, sailors be wise' is now more relevant that ever.
+The old adage of: 'rising tides, sailors be wise' is now more relevant than ever.
 WHB

 Print